spinlud/linkedin-jobs-scraper/README.md

 ## License
 [MIT License](http://en.wikipedia.org/wiki/MIT_License)

-If you liked the project and want to contribute you can [donate something here](paypal.me/spinlud)!
+If you like the project and want to contribute you can [donate something here](paypal.me/spinlud)!